carmel/go-pwa/docs/web/documents/testing.md

 ## Intro

 Testing is an essential step to achieve app reliability.
-Since go-pwa is working on 2 different environments (web browser and server), it provides 2 testing [dispatchers](/reference#Dispatcher) to emulate [components lifecycle](/components#lifecycle-events) behaviors.
+Since go-app is working on 2 different environments (web browser and server), it provides 2 testing [dispatchers](/reference#Dispatcher) to emulate [components lifecycle](/components#lifecycle-events) behaviors.

 ## Component server prerendering